nchah/tech-graph/README.md

 ## Background

 This graph started as a side project one weekend in response to some recurring observations on the tech landscape.
-1. Acquisitions in tech: A company *X* was acquired by [TECH_GIANT].
+1. *Acquisitions in tech*: A company *X* was acquired by [TECH_GIANT].
 Why did they acquire them?
 How does this impact the [TECH_GIANT]?
 What else do they own?
-2. Advances in ML/AI: Machine learning and Artificial Intelligence are increasing the spotlight on tech companies and startups.
+2. *Advances in ML/AI*: Machine learning and Artificial Intelligence are increasing the spotlight on tech companies and startups.

 The first implementation was in Python using the `matplotlib` and `networkx` libraries.
 However, the resulting static pngs didn't have the interactiveness that make some nice visualizations all the more impactful.
 For that, I switched the stack to use JavaScript and the [D3.js](https://d3js.org/) library.